 Over time, if the flame sensor is not cleaned appropriately, oxidation or carbon buildup can interfere with the flame sensor’s ability to function properly, which can result in a malfunction of the furnace.

 The way to diagnose if an unclean flame sensor is to blame for a furnace malfunction is to take a micro amp draw reading, which a professional furnace technician can provide you.
 If a dirty flame sensor is the culprit, the technician will clean the sensor with steel wool.
 If dirt was the single factor, we will see a much higher amp reading.
 If the reading doesn’t change, the technician will continue with the heating system repair diagnostic process.

-If you aren’t sure your heating system is going to survivie these last few weeks of winter, give Parker Pearce Service Experts Heating & Air Conditioning a call and we’ll come out and perform a full furnace maintenance or a no-charge in-home estimate on a new furnace.
+If you aren’t confident your heating system is going to make it through these last few weeks of winter, give Parker Pearce Service Experts a call and we’ll come out and perform a full furnace maintenance or a free in-home estimate on a new heating system.

 Student loan debt in the United States has been a growing concern for many years.
 Today’s total student debt is more than $1.7 trillion, with the average college graduate owing $20,000 to $25,000.
 If you’re considering your academic journey or advising someone who is, it’s important to weigh...
 Continue reading